Freddy's Dead: The Final Nightmare: Plot

-Doc discovers that Freddy's power comes from dream demons who continually revive him, and that Freddy can be killed if he is pulled into the real world.
+Doc discovers that Freddy's power comes from dream demons who continually revive him and that Freddy can be killed if he is pulled into the real world.
 Maggie decides that she will be the one to enter Freddy's mind and pull him into the real world.
 Once in the dream world, she puts on a pair of 3D glasses and enters Freddy's mind.
 In his mind, she learns that Freddy was teased as a child, was abused by his foster father, inflicted self-abuse as a teenager, and murdered his wife when she discovered his murderous tendencies.
 Freddy was given the power to become immortal by fiery demons.
 Maggie struggles to pull Freddy into the real world but eventually succeeds.

-Maggie and Freddy end up in hand-to-hand combat against one another; she uses several weapons confiscated from patients at the shelter.
+Maggie and Freddy end up in hand-to-hand combat against each other; she uses several weapons confiscated from patients at the shelter.
 Enraged by the knowledge of what he has done, Maggie tears off Freddy's clawed glove and stabs him through the stomach with it, embedding the glove's claws into a steel support beam and leaving Freddy suspended above the ground.
-Tracy tosses Maggie a pipe bomb which she throws into Freddy's chest.
+Tracy tosses Maggie a pipe bomb, which she throws into Freddy's chest.
 The three dream demons, unable to revive him in the real world, fly out of Freddy after the pipe bomb kills him.
-Tracy, Doc and Maggie rejoice as the latter triumphantly declares "Freddy’s dead."
+Tracy, Doc, and Maggie rejoice as the latter triumphantly declares, "Freddy’s dead."